 In Israel Jeff‘s efforts aim to strengthen Israel as a Jewish democracy.
 As well as being the founding board Chair of MAOZ, he serves on the Executive Board of the American Jewish Joint Distribution Committee and on the boards of American Friends of Latet and Hashomer Hachadash.

 Jeff received his MBA from Dartmouth in 1984, and a BA in Comparative Literature from Brown in 1982.
 He is deep into his third learning of the Babylonian Talmud.

 Yodfat Harel Buchris

-Yodfat received an Executive MBA from Bradford University in Great Britain where she focused on marketing and business development.
-She holds a BA in Communications and Political Science from Bar-Ilan University.
-She has also completed programs in Mitigation and Business Mitigation.
+Yodfat earned her executive MBA from Bradford University School of Management in Great Britain and her B.A. in communications and political science from Bar-Ilan University.
+She has also completed advanced programs in director studies, mediation, advertising and marketing.

 Doron owns and manages a group of international companies in the Netherlands specializing in the rental and sales of telescopic booms, scissor lifts, telehandlers, aerial work platforms and other access equipment.
 He sits on the board of a number of companies, was on the advisory board of the RABO Bank in Rotterdam, co-chair of Keren Hayesod in Holland (CIA) and on the management of the Israel Information Center (CIDI) in The Hague until 2012.